 The Wixamtree Trust

 The Wixamtree Trust (Registered Charity No 210089) is a general grant-making Trust whose Trustees have decided to focus most of their support on organisations and projects based or operating in Bedfordshire.
 In addition the Trustees support a small number of national charities with whom the Trusts main benefactor had been associated with during his life.
-The Trustees meet four times each year, usually in January, April, July and November to consider funding requests.
-During the year ended 5 April 2017 the Trust gave donations amounting to almost £1 Million.
-Since the Wixamtree Trust was established, more than £11 Million has been donated.
+The Trustees meet four times each year, usually in February, April, July and October to consider funding requests.
+During the year ended 5 April 2022 the Trust gave donations amounting to almost £1 Million.
+Since the Wixamtree Trust was established, £15 Million has been donated.

-Due to the COVID-19 crisis currently affecting all of us, and following careful consideration, our Trustees have chosen to support the Bedfordshire and Luton Community Foundation (BLCF) Emergency Fund, allowing them to then support smaller local organisations in need at ground level.
+The Trustees have chosen to continue to support the Bedfordshire and Luton Community Foundation (BLCF) Emergency Fund, allowing them to then support smaller local organisations in need at ground level.
 Our Trustees are keeping in close contact with BLCF to monitor the situation.

 We do hope that you are able to access any support available at this difficult time and we are thinking of you and hoping that you are able to stay safe.